-Underground chambers at the Old as Gold Guesthouse, Germiston, may still harbour the spirits of Chinese mine labourers.
+Underground chambers at 36 Laurel St, Germiston, may still harbour the spirits of Chinese mine labourers.

 It is many years since the secret rooms have housed people, but, in the hours of darkness, the voices of the Chinese labourers may still be heard.

 There is nothing to fear, however, and the house became the Old as Gold Guest House.
 It may still be a guest house but I have been out of touch for a long time, so I do not know its current status.